smerschjohann/tty0.it/content/posts/windev/wsl-custom-distro/index.md

     echo :WSLInterop:M::MZ::/init:PF > /usr/lib/binfmt.d/WSLInterop.conf
 ```

 This the bare minimum that you should have inside of the custom distribution.
 Why that additional file?
 It allows the _*.exe_ interoperability.
 Without it, you cannot run windows executables from inside your shell.
-It basically allows you to execute executables like `cmd.exe` from inside your WSL.
+It basically allows you to execute binaries like `cmd.exe` from inside your WSL.

 To build the Dockerfile into a tarball that can be imported by `wsl.exe`, you can use `podman`, `buildah` or `docker`.
 I recommend `buildah` in pipelines, as it allows building it with least privileges.
 Please see my upcoming post of how to allow `buildah` builds on Openshift and Kubernetes using the `overlay` storage driver.